XiaokunHou/XiaokunHou.github.io/about.md

 **For a full list of publications (with text) see my profile on [ResearchGate](https://www.researchgate.net/profile/Giovanni_Travaglino).**

+* Travaglino, G. A., & Moon, C. (under review).
+Explaining Compliance with Social Distancing Norms during the COVID-19 Pandemic: The Roles of Cultural Orientations, Trust and Self-Conscious Emotions in the US, Italy, and South Korea.
+(Preprint)[https://doi.org/10.31234/osf.io/8yn5b]

 * Travaglino, G. A. & Drury, L. (in press).
 The secret power of criminal organizations: A social psychological approach.
 New York: Springer.
 [Link](https://www.springer.com/gp/book/9783030441609)

 * Wang, K., Goldenberg, A., Dorison, C., Miller, J. K., Lerner, J. S., Gross, J., & Psychological Science Accelerator. (accepted in principle).
 A global test of brief reappraisal interventions on emotions during the COVID-19 pandemic.
 Nature Human Behaviour.
 [Preprint](https://springernature.figshare.com/articles/A_global_test_of_brief_reappraisal_interventions_on_emotions_during_the_COVID-19_pandemic_Registered_Report_Stage_1_Protocol_/12302288)